Mealman1551/chromium-latest-Enhanced/README.md

    The uninstaller removes Chromium, shortcuts, the installer script, the `chromiumup` command, and optionally user data.
 It also cleans up the alias in your PowerShell profile.

 ### Notes:

+- No codecs
+- No WideVine
+- No API keys
+Just basic Chromium from the snapshot server from Google

 - No admin rights are required.
 - A reboot is recommended after installation to initialize the `chromiumup` command properly.